Children's song: Origins of songs

-Some rhymes collected in the mid-twentieth century can be seen to have origins as early in the eighteenth century.
+Some rhymes collected in the mid-20th century can be seen to have origins as early in the 18th century.
 Where sources could be identified, they could often be traced to popular adult songs, including ballads and those in music hall and minstrel shows.
-They were also studied in 19th century New York.
+They were also studied in 19th-century New York.
 Children also have a tendency to recycle nursery rhymes, children's commercial songs and adult music in satirical versions.
 A good example is the theme from the mid-1950s Disney film Davy Crockett, King of the Wild Frontier, "The Ballad of Davy Crockett", with a tune by George Bruns; its opening lines, "Born on a mountain top in Tennessee / The greenest state in the land of the free", were endlessly satirised to make Crockett a spaceman, a parricide and even a Teddy Boy.

 Action songs

 Some of the most popular playground songs include actions to be done with the words.
 Among the most famous of these is "I'm a Little Teapot".
 A term from the song is now commonly used in cricket to describe a disgruntled bowler's stance when a catch has been dropped.
-A 'teapot' involves standing with one hand on your hip in disappointment, a 'double teapot' involves both hands on hips and a disapproving glare.
+A "teapot" involves a person standing with one hand on their hip in disappointment, a 'double teapot" involves both hands on hips and a disapproving glare.